O-R-E-O/Receipe-App/README.md

 # Receipe-App
 Receipe-App
-This is a College Assisgnment!
-So please if you take reference make sure you Learn!
-Enjoy.

 Receipe-App is the application which helps you lot to easily make and share the receipes all round the community.
 And also watch the shared receipes to be cooked!